 Congeneric Acquisition

-It is a kind of market expansion strategy, where a company buys a firm from the same sector but with differing lines of business or products, facilitating market expansion.
+It is a kind of market expansion strategy, where a company buys a firm from the same sector but with differing lines of works or products, facilitating market expansion.

 Understanding these different types of business acquisitions is crucial for companies looking to expand their operations, increase market share, or diversify their product offerings.
 By recognizing the specific benefits and challenges associated with each type of acquisition, companies can make informed decisions about their growth strategies and navigate the complex process of integrating acquired businesses into their operations.